-As regularly as clockwork, thoughts start to turn towards the new iPhones every summer - but before we get too excited about what Apple's got in store, let's take a moment to reflect on what it's released since the very first iPhone back in 2007.
+As regularly as clockwork, thoughts start to turn towards the new 2017 iPhone - but before we get too excited about what Apple's got in store, let's take a moment to reflect on what it's released since the very first iPhone back in 2007.

 How many of these iconic handsets and new, innovative features can you remember?

 It's difficult to overstate the impact the iPhone has had on the smartphone market: by eschewing the keypad for a touchscreen and adding advanced computer-like capabilities that hadn't been seen before, it set the standard for this modern device.
 "Apple is going to reinvent the phone," said Steve Jobs at the time, and he was right - but the original iPhone had no third-party apps, no GPS and no video recording.

 Also missing from the original iPhone was 3G support, the top data speed of the time, though this was added to the second generation the following year (along with GPS).
 The first iPhone had been warmly received but by the 3G model people were really starting to see its long-term potential - and the concurrent launch of the App Store was a huge part of that, a true watershed moment in smartphone history.

 And so began the Apple tradition of adding an 'S' to the end of the name for a minor iPhone upgrade.
 The 2009 model of the iPhone did bring with it video recording capabilities for the first time, and the camera itself got an upgrade too.
 The "S" ostensibly stood for speed and reflected the improvements in the internal components, and Voice Control (not yet called Siri) was added to the iPhone too.

 iPhone 4 (2010)